Dani's nine marathon run raises children sexual assault awareness - Shepparton News

 “I'm just doing the leg work, it's a whole community effort from the fundraising to the people that spread the message.

-“I hope I don't have to run for Bravehearts much longer because the cause doesn't exist in the future but until then I will try to run as long as I can,” she said.
+“I hope I don't have to run for Bravehearts much longer because the cause doesn't exist in the future — but until then I will try to run as long as I can."

 More local news